S4CH/s4ch.github.io/blog/2022-01-03-geoguessr-tips-and-tricks.md

 None of these are guarantees that you will be able to locate your exact position, but they are important factors that may be applied to any geolocation problem.
 When I play two-minute rounds and want to go as near as possible without having time to determine the exact spot, I apply these principles.

 Obviously, if you're doing more serious geolocation research, you'll zero in on the minor elements and devote a lot more effort to them.

+And I'm planning to launch a full series about Geoguessr in upcoming time.

 ![Summarize](https://media.discordapp.net/attachments/852036874754457602/921416403729399858/emojibest_com_Uwolol.gif)